RichGerg/brute-force-detection-script-ufw/README.md

 ## ✉️ Credits

-Created by RichGerg - built as a lightweight a lightweight Bash script to detect and block SSH brute force attacks by parsing failed login attempts.
+Created by RichGerg - built as a lightweight Bash script to detect and block SSH brute force attacks by parsing failed login attempts.